jasengnan/TripAdvisor_Review/README.md

-# TripAdvisor_Review
+# Earthquake
-A shiny app for sentiment analysis of TripAdvisor restaurant reviews
+Earthquake from 2021-2025 analysis